ArduPilot/ardupilot_wiki/copter/source/docs/traditional-helicopter-parameter-list.rst

 Tail Setup
 ==========

-The type of tail rotor/control used are determined by these parameters.
+The type of tail rotor/control used is determined by these parameters.

 - :ref:`H_TAIL_SPEED<H_TAIL_SPEED>`
 - :ref:`H_TAIL_TYPE<H_TAIL_TYPE>`